2018 celebrates 100 years of the vote for women, yet global barriers still prevent women from using their vote.

 The race fundraises for UN Women’s programme “Enhancing the Political Participation of Women”, funded by the Global Fund for Gender Equality.

-The goal of this initiative is to support countries where female electoral turnout is extremely low such as Kenya, Egypt, Pakistan, Haiti, Afghanistan and Nigeria.
+The goal of the initiative is to support countries where female electoral turnout is extremely low such as Kenya, Egypt, Pakistan, Haiti, Afghanistan and Nigeria.

 The funds will be used to address the core social, cultural and legal challenges that prevent women from using their vote through: